afmagee/afmagee.github.io/_pages/research.md

 This is a question of model adequacy.
 In a Bayesian framework, we can address the matter of model adequacy through posterior predictive simulations, where we simulate new datasets that our (fit-to-data) model predicts and compare attributes of these datasets to our real data.
 In my research, I have found that alignment-based posterior predictive checks may not be able to [distinguish between tree priors](https://doi.org/10.1111/biom.13273), but they are capable of [detecting epistasis](https://www.biorxiv.org/content/10.1101/2020.11.17.387365v1).
+I have also developed a handful of posterior predictive test statistics applicable for assessing the adequacy of [birth-death models](https://www.biorxiv.org/content/10.1101/2021.01.14.426715v1)

 ## Improving phylogenetic inference
 Inferring phylogenies, and the parameters of phylogenetic models, can be a painful, and painfully slow, process.